 Florida Atlantic University has been selected to evaluate the Chicago Public School's Peer Jury Program and its operation and development during the 2003/2004 and 2004/2005 school years.
 The study will focus on three schools that implemented the program, but will also involve the collection of some general descriptive data pertaining to the program as a whole.
 The evaluation will assist program practitioners and technical support staff in improving the program, and assist Chicago Public School's administrative staff in making future decisions regarding the program.
 In addition, the study will contribute to the literature examining restorative justice and related programming.
-A draft report is awaiting final edits and will be available this fall.
-A follow-up evaluation was approved and began October 1.
+A final report is available and a summary is forthcoming.
+A follow-up evaluation was approved and began in January.